La Valera: Marriage

 La Valera's husband, Horton Forrest Phipps, became a taxi driver shortly before she began her vaudeville touring.
 He was soon arrested on a charge of grand larceny, but was acquitted.
 La Valera divorced him afterwards.

 Phipps' checkered career was further tarnished by his employment as a runner by a firm of police court attorneys.
 Through his employment he violated a San Francisco statute which read, "every person who acts as a runner or capper for attorneys in or about police courts is a vagrant and is punishable by a fine of $500 and imprisonment not to exceed six months."

-In 1919 she married Col. Hugh Cochran.
+In 1919 she married Army Colonel Hugh Cochran.
 "La Valera" retired around this time.
-Being married to an Army Colonel, they lived in many places: The Philippines, Hawaii, New York, Virginia, Texas and eventually California.
+Being an Army couple, they lived in many places: The Philippines, Hawaii, New York, Virginia, Texas and eventually California.

 They had four children: Hazel, Nancy, Hugh and Donald.
-Hugh was killed in WWII and Nancy died in 2019.
-Hazel (age 100) and Donald (age 93) are still alive today.

-The Cochran's settled in Palo Alto, California and later in nearby Atherton, CA.
+The Cochrans settled in Palo Alto, California and later in nearby Atherton, California.